Vitin-19/Tic-tac-toe/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" width="50" height="50"/>Python<br>
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/flask/flask-original.svg" width="50" height="50"/>Flask<br>

 To execute it, you need to execute the comand execute the the comand "npm start" on the prompt after selecting the directory that is located the project.
-If you want to play with alone, you need to execute the "app.py" file.
+If you want to play alone, you need to execute the "app.py" file.

 NOTE: <br>
 This project was created for study and portfolio purposes only.
 Its use, modification and redistribution are not allowed without authorization.<br>